fp7mplane/protocol-ri/doc/protocol-spec.md

 Conversely, a __client__ is any entity which implements the mPlane protocol, receives capabilities published by one or more components, and sends specifications to those component(s) to those components to perform measurements and analysis.

 ### Probes and Repositories

-*[**Editor's Note:** define probes and repositories in general; later we can define these in terms of verbs]*
+Measurement components can be divided into two categories: __probes__ and __repositories__.
+Roughly, probes perform measurements, and repositories provide access to stored measurements, analysis of stored measurements, or other access to related external data sources.
+Probes and repositories can cooperate, with probes sending new measurements to the repositories for subsequent queries for analysis.
+However, this categorization is very rough: what a component can do is completely described by its capabilities, and some components may combine properties of both probes and repositories.

 ## Supervisors and Federation